Do you understand the journey your customers go through before they buy from you?

-Customer journey optimization is a process that involves identifying customer interactions and taking stock of how those interactions happen on different touchpoints with the aim to influence the ultimate experience.
+Customer journey optimization is a process that involves identifying essential touchpoints in the customer journey, customer interactions, and taking stock of how those interactions happen on different touchpoints with the aim to influence the ultimate experience.

 Customer Journey Optimization provides powerful visibility into the multi-faceted interactions we have with our customers.
 It’s transforming the way we analyze those interactions to diagnose and resolve problems and identify opportunities to improve our customers’ experiences. – Bryan Haas, Head of Customer Experience Strategy at Western Union’s

 Optimization of customer journeys can only happen after a business has mapped the customer journey.
 Customer journey mapping involves looking at the relationship between the brand and the customer from the perspective of the latter.